newrelic/newrelic-service-broker-tile/README.md

-# newrelic-pcf-java-agent-tile
+# newrelic-pcf-agent-tile
 ==========================================================
 - - -

-This repository contains a Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic java agent with your java applications in PCF on-prem environment.
+This repository contains a Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment.
 It support Ops Mgr 1.4 on vSphere and AWS environments, and it also supports Ops Mgr 1.3 on vSphere.

 ##Prerequisites